KuhakuPixel/FullStackApp/readme.md

 ### 4\. **Initialize Gemini API Key**

 Create a new file named **`.env`** in the `backend` folder.

-Inside the file, add your Gemini API key:
+Add your Gemini API key.
+You can get a key from https://aistudio.google.com/.

 ```ini
 GEMINI_API_KEY="<YOUR API KEY>"